merrecdarkin/Wil-Project-AEMO-CSV-Efficient-Reading-Sorting-and-Export-/README.md

 ### Import Data and Filter

-The app can import multiple .csv files that match the AEMO name pattern `PUBLIC_BIDMOVE_COMPLETE_YYYYMMDD` from a parent folder.
-The app also scans for all children folder recursively to find all valid files.
+The app can import `.csv` files that match the AEMO name pattern `PUBLIC_BIDMOVE_COMPLETE_YYYYMMDD` from a root folder.
+The app also recursively scans for all subfolders to find valid files.

 ![Example folder structure](docs/tree.png)